 Back to Work Enterprise Allowance

-Under this scheme you can become self-employed and keep a certain amount of your social welfare payment.
-Find out more about the Back to Enterprise Work Allowance.
+Under the Back to Enterprise Work Allowance, you can become self-employed and keep a certain amount of your social welfare payment.

 Retaining Rent Supplement

 If you have been unemployed or not in full-time employment for at least 12 months and are assessed as in need of housing under the Rental Accommodation Scheme you may be entitled to retain your Rent Supplement.

 If you are unemployed and you are returning to full-time or part-time work, you can keep your medical card for 3 years provided you have been getting one of the following for 12 months or more: